 10:30pm: By this time we were starting to get hungry, so we went around the corner to a food truck lot and ordered hot dogs.
 Not pizza – I kind of wanted to keep that streak going!

 Midnight: Back to the hotel!

 We were slow moving this morning and didn’t leave the hotel until Noon for checkout time.
-If you get up earlier, I’d suggest making a beeline to Jo’s Coffee to try their famous breakfast tacos before they sell out, so try your hand at a water sport like kayaking or paddle boarding on the river.
+If you get up earlier, I’d suggest making a beeline to Jo’s Coffee to try their famous breakfast tacos before they sell out, or try your hand at a water sport like kayaking or paddle boarding on the river.
 It looked like there were a few spots you can rent at along the river.

-Noon: Checkout and headed to Hillside Farmacy, a cute little brunch spot in Hillside area of town.
-Tt was nice to get our of the downtown area.
-This spot is called the a “Farmacy” because it used to be a pharmacy back in the day and they’ve kept that theme going, but in a chic, modern way.
+Noon: Check out and headed to Hillside Farmacy, a cute little brunch spot in Hillside area of town.
+It was nice to get our of the downtown area.
+This spot is called the “Farmacy” because it used to be a pharmacy back in the day and they’ve kept that theme going but in a chic, modern way.
 Think subway tile and old timey cupboards.
 Note that the wait was LONG.
 Close to an hour.
 I’d come back here in a heartbeat, but I’d make reservations first.
 We, sadly, did not so we waited.
 While waiting I ordered a virgin house soda – the strawberry balsamic one is so tasty.
 The perfect thing to sip on a hot summer day.
 After an hour’s wait, we were seated outside and – had to wait about 40 minutes for food.
-Not the best service here, but again, ti’s a cute spot and I’d go back on a weekday and only with reservations.
+Not the best service here, but again, it’s a cute spot and I’d go back on a weekday and only with reservations.
 I got the grits and ham.
 Have to eat a little bit southern before we leave!

 3pm: Off to the airport!
 Bye Austin!